yawnocmot/fantasypremierleague2025/02-Get-data.md

 ### Get data from FPL API and structure into separate files.

-NEED TO COME BACK TO THIS AND SAVE DATA EXPLICITLY AS CSVs SO THAT THE OTHER QUARTO DOCS CAN RENDER THEM.

 Get data from FPL API - keep separate so don’t re-run it.

 ``` r